BocuD/DTXmaniaNX/README.md

 - Rewritten song database
   - ~4-8x performance speedup
   - Safer handling of files
-  - No more reliance on legacy (unsafe) BinaryFormatter
+  - No more reliance on legacy (unsafe) BinaryFormatter, using SQLite database for cache
   - Song name transliteration (romanization)

 - Improved gameplay features